microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUser.md

 2b450b8e-1db6-42cb-a545-1b05eb8a358b New user    NewTestUser@contoso.onmicrosoft.com Member
 ```

-In this example we'll retrive user by userPrincipalName from Microsoft Entra ID.
+In this example we'll retrieve user by userPrincipalName from Microsoft Entra ID.

 This command gets the specified user.

 ### Example 5: Get a user by MailNickname
 ```powershell
 PS C:\>Get-EntraUser -Filter "startswith(MailNickname,'Ada')"
 ```